Ficool

 "Yeah, I know they already asked, but why join our little band of misfits?"

-Micah's question lingered in the air, he then leaned forward and started tying his shoes.
+His question lingered in the air as he leaned forward and started tying his shoes.

 "We figured a couple weeks out here would be better than sitting inside all day."